orchestracities/auth-management-ui/README.md

 - `REACT_APP_GOOGLE_MAPS`:The API key of google's Map
 - `REACT_APP_TABLE_PAGINATION_OPTIONS`: Options of rows inside the table
 - `REACT_APP_TABLE_DEFAULT_DATA_AMOUNT`: Default displayed rows inside a table
-- `MONGO_DB`: the MongoDB endpoint of the Configuration API and by [populateDB.js](configuration-api/main/mongo/populateDB.js) to populate the Configuration API backend with example data (e.g. `mongodb://mongo:27017/graphql`) - you may need to configure different
+- `MONGO_DB`: the MongoDB endpoint of the Config API with authorization [populateDB.js](configuration-api/main/mongo/populateDB.js) to populate the Configuration API backend with example data (e.g. `mongodb://mongo:27017/graphql`) - you may need to configure different